Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Higher spin structures

 \end{lemma}

-Homological coherence quickly implies that a given spin structure is determined by its set of values on a basis for homology.
-Moreover, Lemma \ref{lemma:basisvalues} stated below shows that the converse is true as well.
+It is worth emphasizing that homological coherence implies that for $r > 2$ and an oriented curve $c$, the value $\phi(c)$ is {\em not} determined by the homology class $[c]$ (for instance, if $c$ and $d$ cobound a subsurface of genus $1$, Lemma \ref{lemma:homcoh} shows that $\phi(c) = \phi(d) \pm 2$).
+Nevertheless, we see in Lemma \ref{lemma:basisvalues} below that an $r$-spin structure does turn out to be {\em determined} by its values on a homological basis.
 In preparation, we define a {\em geometric homology basis} $\mathcal B = \{x_1, \dots, x_{2g}\}$ to be a collection of oriented simple closed curves whose homology classes are linearly independent and generate $H_1(\Sigma_g;\Z)$.